Skip to content

 External pnextract / pnflow Benchmark

 This report documents a controlled verification study of voids against a fixed external reference dataset generated with the Imperial College pnextract + pnflow workflow.
-Unlike the OpenPNM cross-check, this comparison does not share the same extracted network or the same transport closure across both sides.
+After instrumenting the checked-in reference codes, the benchmark is now interpreted in three layers:

 The reproducible artifact for this report is notebook notebooks/15_mwe_external_pnflow_benchmark.ipynb.